polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/background.md

 ### Substrate Node Template

-We provide an out-of-the-box working Substrate node in the form of the `substrate-node-template`, which should be compiling as you read this.
+We provide an out-of-the-box working Substrate-based node in the form of the Node Template, which should be compiling as you read this.
 Without making any changes, you and your friends could share this node template and create a working blockchain network with a cryptocurrency and everything!